pagkly/Zed/Investopedia3/The Wide Variety Strategy for Retailing.md

 ## Wide Variety vs. Deep Assortment

 Retailers face a trade-off when determining whether to pursue a wide variety or a deep assortment merchandising scheme.
-Trying to do both requires a great deal of space, and these days that means competing with [big box retailers](https://www.investopedia.com/terms/b/big_box_retailer.asp).
+Trying to do both requires a great deal of space, and these days that means competing with [[big box retailers]](https://www.investopedia.com/terms/b/big_box_retailer.asp).

 Retailers with smaller spaces can go with a deep assortment if they choose to specialize in a certain product or products that they can offer in a range of colors, sizes, styles, and brands.